ViennaRNA/ViennaRNA/doc/source/tutorial/RNAsubopt.rst

 Sampling the Boltzmann Ensemble
 ===============================

+``RNAsubopt`` also implements a statisctical sampling algorithm to draw secondary structures from the ensemble according to their equilibrium probability :cite:p:`ding:2003`:

 - Draw a sample of size 10,000 from the Boltzmann ensemble
 - Calculate the desired property, e.g. by using a ``perl`` script::